Tax Accounting & Bookkeeping Services Canada. Income & corporate gains tax

 How to Identify Deductions That Could Increase My Refund?

-Identifying deductions is a crucial step in maximizing your tax refund.
-Common deductions include those for medical expenses, charitable donations, and certain employment-related expenses.
-It’s advisable to keep meticulous records of all relevant expenses throughout the year, as this will make it easier to identify potential deductions when preparing your tax return.
-Engaging a tax expert can also aid in uncovering additional deductions you may not have considered, further enhancing your refund potential.
+Finding the deductions is an important step in maximizing a tax refund.
+Standard deductions include medical expenses, charitable donations, and some on-the-job expenses.
+It’s recommended that you keep excellent records of these expenses throughout the year, as this will help you identify all possible deductions when it comes time to prepare your tax return.
+By incorporating a tax professional, this can also help you uncover other possible deductions you may not think about by yourself, which can increase your tax refund even further.

 What Are Common Mistakes to Avoid for a Higher Refund?